Department of Mass Communication

 • be able to use those skills for Christian organizations.

-Mass communication majors are required to complete a 150-hour internship with a professional organization before graduation.
-RC mass communication majors have interned in a variety of local media outlets, such as Channel 4 WDIV-TV, the “Oakland Press,” Fresh 100.3, FM98 WJLB, 97.1 The Ticket, Troy Cablevision, Habitat for Humanity, Campus Crusade for Christ, and many more.
+All Mass Communication majors in the traditional program are required to complete a 150-hour internship with a professional organization.
+Students have interned with various media outlets, such as WDIV Channel 4, ONTV Lake Orion, MI., “Oakland Press,” Fresh 100.3, FM98 WJLB, 97.1 The Ticket, Troy Cablevision, Habitat for Humanity, and Hope House Detroit.

 What Are My Career Opportunities?